An early promotional image. note

 in January 2013.
 Replacing them are:

-- Justice League of America, - "The World's Most Dangerous Heroes" A rebooted JLA, now recognised as a separate entity from the Justice League.
-Led by Martian Manhunter, the announced team members are Stargirl, Hawkman, Green Arrow, new Green Lantern Simon Baz, Catwoman, Katana, Steve Trevor and Vibe.
+- Justice League of America - "The World's Most Dangerous Heroes" A rebooted JLA, in this incarnation a separate entity from the Justice League under the command of the United States government.
+Led by Steve Trevor, the announced team members are Stargirl, Hawkman, Green Arrow, new Green Lantern Simon Baz, Catwoman, Katana, Martian Manhunter, and Vibe.

 - Katana - Spinoff of Birds of Prey and Justice League of America.

-- Vibe - Spinoff of Justice League of America.
+- Justice League of America's Vibe - Spinoff of Justice League of America.

 - Threshold - a new sci-fi book featuring reimagined versions of old Ray Gun Gothic characters: the Star Rovers, Star Hawkins, Space Cabbie, Tom Tomorrow, Captain K’Rot, and Star Ranger.
 It also has ties to fellow space books Green Lantern and newly-canceled Blue Beetle, including backup stories about Orange Lantern Larfleeze.